vsubrakova/defense-explorer/README.md

 ├──...

 ```
 Next steps of pipline are described in `analyze_modules.ipynb` notebook.
+Additional graphs are presented in `graph-statistics.ipynb` notebook.

 4) **Statistical Significance of Cluster Co-Occurrence**:

-To identify PCs with statistically significant co-localization patterns in genomic regions, we performed the following analysis pipeline: binary matrix → co-occurrence → hypergeometric p-values → FDR correction → similarity scoring; Similar approach was deascribed in artical [3].
+To identify PCs with statistically significant co-localization patterns in genomic regions, we created a binary presence-absence matrix of protein clusters across genomic regions.
+To assess significance, we applied the hypergeometric test, corrected p-values with the Benjamini-Hochberg method, and converted them to similarity scores using a negative log10 transformation.
+Similar approach was deascribed in artical [3].

 5) **Graph Clustering**

 To group frequently co-localizing PCs into functional units, we applied MCL graph clustering (inflation = 2);

 6) **Select Modules and Protein Annotation**